saghul/pyuv/docs/fs.rst

 .. py:function:: pyuv.fs.sendfile(loop, out_fd, in_fd, in_offset, length, [callback])

+    :param loop: loop object where this function runs.

     :param int in_fd: File-descriptor to read from.

     :param int in_fd: File-descriptor to write to.